-In 2022, risk management routines were implemented for the current detection, handling, monitoring and reporting of exposures in the organizational operating processes.
+In 2023, risk management routines were implemented for the current detection, handling, monitoring and reporting of exposures in the organizational operating processes.
 In addition, regular training was given to employees on detection and reporting of operating risk events.

 As part of the overall risk management vision of the organization, the Company maintains an independent control unit.
-The control unit constitutes a second line of defense, implementing controls in addition to those of the first line of defense.
-The Control Unit performs controls over the quality of sales in the Company.
+The control unit performs controls over the quality of sales in the Company, in addition to the controls implemented by the product managers and sales managers.